 Islam as the basis of the Iranian System

-Islam is Khamenei’s tool to fight imperialism, both domestically and internationally.
-Sharia law applies in Iran, and, as a general rule, Khamenei opposes introducing social secularization reforms that reflect western values.
-Khamenei perceives western culture to be in a decadence stage, although he admits that it has its positive side too, such as sciences and arts.
+Khamenei opposes introducing social secularization reforms that reflect western values.
+He perceives western culture to be in a decadence stage, although he admits that it has its positive side too, such as sciences and arts.
 Indeed, he is a fan of Western, left-leaning literature.
-Examples of Islam’s influence in Iran is the prohibition of homosexual marriage and adultery, and dress code regulation.
+Examples of Islam’s influence in Iran is the prohibition of homosexual marriage; homosexuality is illegal punished, up to the death penalty.